 How to Set Up a Recurve Bow In 5 Easy Steps

-Learning to shoot is one thing, but setting up your bow for success every time is equally as important.
+Learning to shoot is one thing, but setting up your bow for success every time is equally important.
 There are several steps to setting up your bow, including acquiring extra gear from the archery shop, assembling pieces, and more.
 We’ll dive into how you can set up your recurve bow for maximum shooting power.

 Equipment for Setting Up a Recurve Bow